Alibaba Group Holding Limited (BABA) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price predicted for Alibaba Group Holding Limited (BABA) by analysts is $1012.72, which is $51.2 above the current market price.
+The average price estimated by analysts for BABA is $1013.10, which is $52.25 above than the current price.
 The public float for BABA is 2.52B, and at present, short sellers hold a 1.52% of that float.
-On September 08, 2023, the average trading volume of BABA was 17.95M shares.
+The average trading volume of BABA on September 12, 2023 was 17.93M shares.

 BABA’s Market Performance